I'm Your Baby Tonight (song): Commercial performance

 Billboard's year-end charts for Top Pop Singles and Top R&B Singles, respectively.
-In January 2022, the single was re-certified platinum for sales of one million.
+In January 2023, the single was re-certified platinum for sales of one million.
+It spent 15 weeks in the top 40.
 In Canada, "I'm Your Baby Tonight" debuted in the 85th position of RPM's Top Singles chart on the week of October 27; it peaked at the second position the week of December 22.

 In the United Kingdom, the single debuted at the 16th position of the UK Singles Chart on October 14, 1990, and, 2 weeks later, peaked at number 5; it spent 11 weeks on the chart overall.
 In Australia, the single entered the ARIA Singles Chart at number 36 on the week of November 4, 1990, eventually reaching the seventh spot, and lasting 13 weeks on the chart.
 In New Zealand, "I'm Your Baby Tonight" peaked at number 16.
 The single found success across Europe as well, topping the charts in Portugal, Italy, and Greece.
 It peaked within the top five of countries such as Austria, Belgium, France, Switzerland, and the Netherlands.
 "I'm Your Baby Tonight" reached the second position of the European Hot 100 Singles chart.
 Following Houston's death in 2012, the single re-entered the French charts at number 190.